 Debt is like a loaded gun.
 If you don’t know how to use it, stay away.
 If your kids can do that, to live their lives debt-free, cheers to their freedom, and more power to you as a good parent.

 But debt is everywhere, so you better make sure your kids understand it.
 It’s the reason the rich get richer, and the poor stay poor.

 If you want to get rich, really rich, you better understand how the rich use debt differently.

 If you need help with the material, join the Better Bedtime Stories Alliance Partnership.
-Our next hardcopy – due August 20th – is on this very topic: “Good Debt, Bad Debt, and the Big Green Blob”.
+We have one on this very topic: “Good Debt, Bad Debt, and the Big Green Blob”.

 Your kids will love it.